-From Windhoek, travelers drive to Kulala Desert Lodge in the private Kulala Wilderness Reserve.
-Here they explore the iconic dunes of Sossusvlei and the moon like landscape of Dead Vlei.
+From Windhoek, travellers drive to Kulala Desert Lodge in the private Kulala Wilderness Reserve.
+Here they explore the iconic dunes of Sossusvlei and the moon-like landscape of Dead Vlei.

-Guests continue the journey by road up the legendary Skeleton Coast ( named for the numerous shipwrecks the treacherous shores have claimed) and through the wildlife rich Ugab riverbed, past the iconic Brandberg Mountain in time for lunch at the Damaraland Camp.
-This land of stark beauty boasts a varied assortment of desert adapted wildlife and incredible geological features.
+Guests continue the journey by road up to the legendary Skeleton Coast ( named for the numerous shipwrecks the treacherous shores have claimed) and through the wildlife-rich Ugab riverbed, past the iconic Brandberg Mountain in time for lunch at the Damaraland Camp.
+This land of stark beauty boasts a varied assortment of desert-adapted wildlife and incredible geological features.

 The morning light aircraft flight transfers guests over Namibia's spectacular desert scenes to Hoanib.
 This dramatic and unique landscape is famous for its plant and animal life which has adapted perfectly to this harsh environment of mountains, dunes, vast plains and dry riverbeds as well as the icy Atlantic Ocean.

-The group of travelers leaves in the morning and heads back to Windhoek to bid farewell to their exciting adventure.
+The group of travellers leaves in the morning and heads back to Windhoek to bid farewell to their exciting adventure.

 Admiring the desert-adapted wildlife in Namibia, Southern Africa, is a great highlight in this harsh and arid climate in the sparsely vegetated landscapes.
 Elephants thrive in Damaraland where they can be seen alongside lions, giraffes and brown hyaena in Hoanib and the Etosha National Park.

-In complete contrast to the inland's rugged mountains and valleys, travelers can explore the natural home of the seals on the Skeleton Coast in their thousands along with black-backed jackals.
+In complete contrast to the inland's rugged mountains and valleys, travellers can explore the natural home of the seals on the Skeleton Coast in their thousands along with black-backed jackals.